This Warhammer Quest: The Adventure Card Game review was made after playing the game eight times.

 When playing through the campaign, players can upgrade each of their abilities and gain legendary items to make fighting the toughest monsters much easier.
 The game itself is extremely difficult, though, so a lot of strategy goes into when and where to use your abilities.

 The players beat the Warhammer Quest scenarios if they are able to defeat the final bosses, and they lose if any of the players die.

 Check out Warhammer Quest: The Adventure Card at Amazon

 - Easily the best thing about Warhammer Quest is its smooth gameplay.
 Even if you don’t end up being a huge fan of it, you definitely come away appreciating how easily everything fits together.
 All four of the actions are clearly defined on the cards, and you will very rarely have to consult the rulebook.
 It’s very impressive how clean the game plays considering how much is going on.

-- We’re also huge fans of the artwork.
+- The artwork is excellent.
 The hero cards look great, but the villains, dungeon and gear cards are what really stand out.

-- We didn’t want to put this into our Warhammer Quest: The Adventure Card Game review, but it has to be said that some people will not find much replay value in this game once they have completed the campaign.
+- Some people will not find much replay value in this game once they have completed the campaign.
 You can play the different quests as many times as you want to, but you might only play the campaign once since it won’t be as much of a thrill the second time around.
-We think it has pretty good replay value, though.

-- Another minor complain that we have is that we wish they had included at least two more heroes.
-That does mean that they would have had to add in a lot more cards, but we got a bit tired of using the same four characters after 10 or so plays.
+- Another minor complaint that I have is that I wish they had included at least two more heroes.
+That does mean that they would have had to add in a lot more cards, but my group has gotten a bit tired of using the same four characters.

-Warhammer Quest is a very solid dungeon crawler card game that most people will enjoy.
-It is a very challenging game, but it is too much fun to be overly frustrating.
-It is an excellent option for anyone who loves fantasy and/or role-playing games.
+Warhammer Quest is a solid fantasy card game that most people will enjoy.
+It is a very challenging game, but it isn’t overly frustrating.
+If you’re a fan of fantasy and adventure games, chances are you will have a good time with this one.

 Warhammer Quest Links